Skip to content

 Warden Supreme is a fully integrated key and app attestation suite consisting of:

-- Unified server-side key and app attestation verification library
+2. A unified server-side key and app attestation verification library

 Bugs Ahead!

-Several devices and OS versions in the field come with bugs and quirks!
+Several devices and OS versions in the field come with bugs and quirks.
 Warden Supreme's docs hub discusses them here.
-Be sure to read up on them, before integrating attestation into your services!
+Be sure to read up on them before integrating attestation into your services.

 Put differently, Warden Supreme is the evolution of the battle-tested WARDEN server-side key and app attestation library, augmented by Signum's Supreme KMP crypto provider for a consistent UX across Android and iOS.
 The original server-side-only key and app attestation library is still available and actively maintained, as it is one of the pillars supporting Warden Supreme.
 It now lives on as Warden makoto and continues to be published to Maven Central.